 5: Design & Aesthetics (Swag + Room)

 I personally believe that it’s what under the hood that really matters.
 Aesthetics and design do matter, but if it’s not something that should come in your pursuit for assembling the best gaming PC for yourself.
-But, if looks are something that are equally important or your gaming PC is situated somewhere in your living room, then venturing out for a decent looking casing for your gaming PC is fine.
+But, if looks are something that are equally important to you or your gaming PC is situated somewhere in your living room, then venturing out for a decent looking casing for your gaming PC is acceptable.
 We would recommend going after pre-built gaming rigs if you’re into good designs, aesthetics, and exterior.

 6: VR Readiness (Because It’s the future)